 - Cruciferous vegetables.
 Broccoli, brussels sprouts, cauliflower, kale, etc.

-Besides eating antioxidant-rich foods, you can boost your immune system by…
+Besides eating antioxidant-rich foods, you can optimize your immune system by…

-- Including foods rich in vitamin C & D, zinc, omega-3 fats, probiotics, and prebiotics.
+- Including foods rich in vitamins C & D, zinc, omega-3 fats, probiotics, and prebiotics.

 - Exercising regularly.

 If you are more interested in optimizing your immune system for breast cancer prevention and general health, be sure to check out EA’s e-book with meal plans, Your Ultimate Guide to Nutrition for Optimal Immunity!